BinaryIgor/code-examples/htmx-production-setup/README.md

 Now, as we have secrets, let's change db passwords by running `db/change_db_passwords.bash` on our remote machine:
 ```
-# just copy paste these commands and run them from /home/deploy/.secrets dir
+# just copy-paste these commands and run them from /home/deploy/.secrets dir

 new_root_db_password=$(cat db-root-password.txt)
 app_db_user="htmx_app"